tylert/linux-pi-boot-camp/source/volunteer_info.rst

 * spare AC power cable (in case someone lugs in a desktop)

-The intention is that you would have all the stuff needed to work on at least one Raspberry Pi unit (or BeagleBone or other similar Linux machine).
+The intention is that you would have all the stuff needed to work on at least one Raspberry Pi unit (or BeagleBone or other similar recent Linux machine).

 If you prefer to work in small teams and share equipment, that will probably be fine as well.